 Eventually, I went on to earn bachelor’s and master’s degrees in piano performance and pedagogy, but I never stopped noodling, improvising, and playing by ear.

-I started teaching piano when I was a student at Asbury College, then continued to work as a piano teacher to pay my way through graduate school at the University of Louisville.
+I started teaching piano when I was a college student, then continued teaching to pay my way through graduate school at the University of Louisville.
 After receiving the Baldwin Fellowship for excellence in piano teaching in the early 1990s, I launched my own private piano studio here in Louisville, Kentucky, and I’ve enjoyed teaching full-time ever since.

 For most of my adult life, I’ve worked part-time as a church musician, too–sometimes as organist, pianist, or both.
 Currently, I serve part-time on the music staff at Christ Church United Methodist in Louisville.